liesnikov/extensible-elaborator/paper/main.md

 Higher-order unification is notoriously hard to implement.
 The complexity stems from the desire of compiler writers to implement the most powerful unifier, while being limited by the fact that it higher-order unification is undecidable in general.
-This code is also heavily used throughout the compiler, making it sensitive towards changes and hard to maintain and debug. \todo{footnote about Agda CI on cubical and stdlib, Coq on unimath}
+This code is also heavily used throughout the compiler, making it sensitive towards changes and hard to maintain and debug.
+This is evidenced by the fact that mature proof-assistants run libraries in the CI to ensure that the breakage can be repaired and reversed in time -- in Agda's case it would be the cubical and stdlib libraries and for Coq it is unimath.
 Some of this complexity is unavoidable, but we can manage it better by splitting it up into small modular components.
 In practice, this means that one doesn't have to fit together an always-growing conversion checker but can instead write different cases separately.
 We again rely on the constraint solver machinery to distribute the problems to the fitting solvers.